 I am not sure where the rumor that you shouldn't sous vegetables came from.
 It is absolutely the fastest and easiest way to ensure tender yet crunchy veggies.
 You know, when they are perfectly cooked but still have that snap.

-While I typically won't get my sous vide wand just to make a quick side dish.
+While I typically won't get my Anova out just to make a quick side dish.
 If I have it out, I am going to make my side dishes sous vide style.
 At least one of them.

 Sous vide asparagus is a simple recipe using basic ingredients that are probably sitting out on your kitchen counter.
 Because of this, it is important to select a fresh lemon and fresh asparagus.

-- Lemon- We are using the zest only.
+- Lemon- We are using the zest only so you need a fresh lemon.

 - Olive Oil- This is for drizzling so pick a good quality oil.